demystifyfp/demystifyfp/content/clojure/marketplace-middleware/configuring-logging-using-timbre.md

 (s/def ::timestamp ::offset-date-time/ist-timestamp)
 ```

-Events in our system are broadly classified as `system` and `domain` events.
-The `system` events represents the events associated with the technical implementation of the application like `db.migration/failed`, `ibm-mq.connection/failed` and so on.
-As you correctly guessed, the `domain` events represents business specific events in the middleware.
+There are two types of events in the middleware, `system` and `domain` events.

+The `system` events represent the events associated with the technical implementation of the application like `db.migration/failed`, `ibm-mq.connection/failed`, and so on.

+As you correctly guessed, the `domain` events represent business-specific events in the middleware.

 ```clojure
 ; src/wheel/middleware/event.clj